syedwshah/syedwshah/README.md

-### Hello World! 👽👍
+### Hello World!

-I'm Syed, a software engineer specializing in Front-End development using React, React-Native,TypeScript, and GraphQL for native and web applications.
-On the back-end side, I have a preference for API development using Go Lang or serverless architecture using Amazon Web Services.
+I'm Syed, a software engineer specializing in Front-End development using React, React-Native, TypeScript, and GraphQL applications.
+On the back-end side, I have no preference for a specific API development language, however I mostly use Go or Node.

-I am currently seeking an environment that is culturally mission-driven, team-oriented, and possesses a growth mindset.
-With experience working both in-person and fully remote in cross-functional agile environments, I thrive on collaborative and challenging projects.
+Presently, I'm studying computer science in the majority of my days.
+I'm enjoying the process of understanding algorithms as mathematical and functional patterns.
+I'm also quite immersed in systems design and API development going as far as having used services on AWS such as Elastic Beanstalk, CloudFormation, S3 on using a Free Tier account.

-In my most recent role, I joined a startup backed by the US government to accelerate federal procurement.
-Together with PMs, designers, and engineers, I tackled some of the toughest challenges in the contracting space.
-During my time at Bidscale, I had the opportunity to witness significant team growth.
-While I did not have any direct reports, I frequently served as a point of contact for guidance, code assistance, and peer reviews.
-I was readily available to offer support and help my colleagues navigate their coding challenges.
+In my previous role, I joined a startup backed by the US government to accelerate federal procurement.
+Together with PMs, designers, and engineers, we tackled some of the toughest challenges in the contracting space.

-When I'm not working for a specific organization, I usually dedicate my time to building open-source projects.
-One of my notable projects is [React-Native CoreML](https://github.com/syedwshah/RNCoreML), which enables engineers to integrate machine learning models into apps on a local device, providing a powerful offline service.
+Here are the details about a project I'm proud of: [React-Native CoreML](https://github.com/syedwshah/RNCoreML),  enables integration of machine learning models into apps on a native display, a powerful offline service removing the requiring knowledge of Swift/Objective C programming language for developers.

 Feel free to explore more of my work by visiting the following links:

 - [LinkedIn](https://www.linkedin.com/in/swsprofile/)
-- [Portfolio](https://syedwshah.github.io/) 👈 Go here to get a quick skim of my work.
-For in-depth details visit the repo!
-Note: Podcast App .README is missing, see demo in portfolio link.
+- [Portfolio](https://syedwshah.github.io/) For details visit repo.
+Podcast App .README missing, see demo in portfolio link.
 - [Stack Overflow](https://stackoverflow.com/users/9059680/shah)
 - [Medium](https://medium.com/@syedwshah.nyc)

-- 🔭 I'm currently working on a social media API written in Go Lang that leverages GraphQL and follows a Test-Driven Development (TDD) approach.
+- 🔭 I'm currently seeking new rolw
-- 🌱 I'm currently aiming to become a Go Lang master.
+- 🌱 I'm building self-proficiency in Go Lang.
-- 👯 I'm looking to collaborate on web or native applications that abstract annoying tasks out of our lives!
 - 💬 Ask me about React, React-Native, TypeScript, Go, and GraphQL, AWS.
-- 📫 How to reach me: Check out my links above!
+- 📫 How to reach me: Check links above.

-Please feel free to click on my pinned projects to see in-depth explanations, demos, and code for them.
-I've spent the past 5+ years building these and have made them available for anyone who may want to build their own projects without the need to start from scratch.